CmdLari/UNI_Evol_KnightGame/README.md

 - `assets/` - provides the graphical assets and fonts
 - `results/` - contains json dumps of knight tours
+  - `results/` contains averages calculated from acumulating runs
+  - `results/<date>_gen_doc_<details>` contains documentation for each generation of a run, as well as the accumulated runs

 ## Fitness Evaluation